tauh33dkhan/Learn-To-Build-Java-Spring-Application/README.md

 ## Store user registration data in database

-For this example, I'll use the H2 in-memory database and Spring Data JPA for simplicity.
-You can replace H2 with a production database like MySQL, PostgreSQL, or others when deploying your application.

 ### Step 1: Add Dependencies to `pom.xml`

 In your pom.xml, include dependencies for Spring Boot Data JPA and a database driver.
 For this example, we'll use H2 as the embedded database: